nevaehRen/nevaehRen.github.io/blog/index.md

   tooltip: Musings and miscellany
 ---

-# {% include icon.html icon="fa-solid fa-feather-pointed" %}Blog
+# {% include icon.html icon="fa-solid fa-feather-pointed" %} News

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Here you see our lab activies, including attending an academic conference, presenting their studies and lab outing ...

 {% include section.html %}